Chapter 9: Collision

 His breathing changed first.
 The chest under her ear went from shallow and held to something slower, deeper, the rhythm of a man who had stopped bracing.
 She counted without deciding to — twelve breaths per minute.
 Normal range.
 The clinical observer noting vital signs on a body she had just been inside, and the absurdity of that should have been funny except it wasn’t, because she couldn’t turn it off.
 Eleven years of reading bodies, and she couldn’t stop reading this one.

 His hand was in her hair.
-The scarred thumb rested against her temple, and she could feel the callus ridge where it pressed.
+His thumb rested against her temple, and she could feel the rough pad of it where it pressed.
 These hands.
 She had felt them on her hips, her ribs, the backs of her thighs.
 She had felt them shake and she had held them steady.
 An hour ago they had been the hands that poured accelerant in a careful pattern along a baseboard, that adjusted hoods, that checked zip ties for circulation.
-Now the thumb moved in a small, absent arc against her scalp, and the tenderness of it sat in her chest like something with weight.
+Now his thumb moved in a small, absent arc against her scalp.

-She catalogued him.
 The freckle on his left shoulder she hadn’t expected.
-His stomach muscles taut even at rest — a man whose body didn’t know how to fully stand down.
+His stomach muscles taut even at rest.
 The thin white line along his jaw that could have been shrapnel or a fall or a fight, and she’d ask about it later, because there would be a later, and that was the thing that had changed.

-What changed was this: his breathing.
+His breathing.
 The twelve breaths per minute of a man whose wall had come down and who had not rebuilt it.
 She was lying on his chest and he was letting her stay, and the containment she’d watched him hold since the diner in Coos Bay — the rigid posture, the controlled voice, the body that braced itself against contact the way scar tissue braces against touch — was gone.
-Not broken.
 Released.
 Like a fist that had chosen to open.

 She pressed her ear harder against his sternum.
-His heart was even.
 Sixty-two beats per minute.
-She was diagnosing him and she knew it and she didn’t stop.
+Even and unhurried and his.

 “You’re counting,” he said.